Nilore: History

+Pakistan Institute of Engineering and Applied Sciences

 PIEAS is one of the finest institution in Pakistan.
-It has been ranked amongst the Top 400 Universities in World.
+It was ranked amongst the Top 400 in the QS World University Rankings 2023.
 It has been producing engineers for Pakistan for many decades.
 Students who are interested in studying in a beautiful and lovely location than PIEAS is amongst the best option.
 PIEAS is a better and an affordable option.
 It also provides various scholarship programs.

-Raja Ghullam Sarwar(Late) was the famous personality in Nilore in 1970s.He was very honest,hardworking and careeing.All the peoples in nilore know him.